 Chop a medium onion and add to the chicken.
-Cook until chicken is done and cuts easily with wooden spoon.
+Cook until chicken is done and cuts easily with a wooden spoon.
 About 8 to 9 minutes.
 Break apart any large pieces of chicken.

-Add two 14 oz cans of diced tomatoes, one 6 oz can tomato paste, 2 t dry basil (or 2 T fresh basil), 1 t kosher salt, 1/2 t pepper, 1/2 t crushed red pepper (optional), 1/2 t oregano.
+Add two 14 oz cans of diced tomatoes, and one 6 oz can tomato paste, 2 t dry basil (or 2 T fresh basil), 1 t kosher salt, 1/2 t pepper, 1/2 t crushed red pepper (optional), 1/2 t oregano.
 Simmer over low heat while you cook the pasta.

-Cook 8 oz of pasta according to instructions on box but decrease time by 2 minutes.
+Cook 8 oz of pasta according to instructions on the box but decrease time by 2 minutes.
 I’m a traditionalist so here is standard spaghetti.